Battle of al-Qadisiyyah: Day 3

-On 18 November, Rostam wanted a quick victory, before more Muslim reinforcements could arrive.
+On 18 November, Rustam wanted a quick victory, before more Muslim reinforcements could arrive.
 The Elephant corps was once again in front of the Sasanian army, giving him the advantage.
-Pressing this advantage, Rostam ordered a general attack along the Muslim front, using his entire force.
+Pressing this advantage, Rustam ordered a general attack along the Muslim front, using his entire force.
 All four Sasanian corps moved forward and struck the Muslims on their front.
 The Persian attack began with the customary volley of arrows and projectiles.
 The Muslims sustained heavy losses before their archers retaliated.
 The Persian elephant corps once again led the charge, supported by their infantry and cavalry.
 At the approach of the Sasanian elephants, the Muslim riders once again became unnerved, leading to confusion in the Muslim ranks.
 The Sasanians pressed the attack, and the Muslims fell back.

-Through the gaps that had appeared in the foe's ranks because of the Sasanian advance, Rostam sent a cavalry regiment to capture the old palace where Sa'ad was stationed.
-Rostam's strategy was that the Muslim Commander-in-Chief had to be killed or taken captive to demoralize the Muslims.
+Through the gaps that had appeared in the foe's ranks because of the Sasanian advance, Rustam sent a cavalry regiment to capture the old palace where Sa'ad was stationed.
+Rustam's strategy was that the Muslim Commander-in-Chief had to be killed or taken captive to demoralize the Muslims.
 However, a strong cavalry contingent of Muslims rushed to the spot and drove away the Sasanian cavalry.